Bachelor of Nursing

 March (Trimester 1)

-November (Trimester 3 2014) - for applicants who are eligible to register as an Enrolled Nurse with AHPRA.
-Students will study at Melbourne Burwood Campus in Trimester 3, 2014 then return to their enrolled campus.
+November (Trimester 3) - for applicants who are eligible to register as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).
+Students will study at Burwood (Melbourne) in Trimester 3 then return to their enrolled campus (if this is not Burwood).

 |CRICOS course code||018327G|